Grimpy101/local-vpt/README.md

 2. It renders the scene.
 The renderer is a copy of Multiple Scattering Renderer as used in original VPT application.
 First, the reset pass is done to set light rays to their starting position and clear the image.
 Then, render pass is executed *n* times (*n* meaning the number of iterations as given by the `--iterations` option - see the Options section).

 3. The resulting image is put through another render pass for tone mapping and gamma correction.
 Tone mapper used is the Artistic Tone Mapper as seen in original VPT application.
-It can be configured with three arguments as noted in Options section (see `--tones`, `--saturation`, and `gamma`).
+It can be configured with three arguments as noted in Options section (see `--tones`, `--saturation`, and `--gamma`).

 4. Final image is written to file in [PPM format version P3](https://en.wikipedia.org/wiki/Netpbm).